Andy: Alexander Du-mah.

 - The Count of Monte Cristo

 - The Last Valois series

 - La Dame de Monsoreau

 - The Red Sphinx

 Other works by Dumas, père, include examples of:

-- Ancient Conspiracy: In Joseph Balsamo, a secret society led by a Great Copt seeks to radically usher in the French Revolution by behind-the-scenes schenanigans.
+- Ancient Conspiracy: In Joseph Balsamo, a secret society led by a Great Copt seeks to radically usher in the French Revolution by behind-the-scenes shenanigans.

-- Impossibly Tacky Clothes: In Les Quarante-Cinq / The Forty-Five Guardsmen, we are informed that they have no uniform and, since they are just arrived to Paris, they are provided with money to buy new clothes, the results were a motley assortment of styles and decorations, "generally in bad taste".
+- Impossibly Tacky Clothes: In Les Quarante-Cinq / The Forty-Five Guardsmen, we are informed that they have no uniform and, since they are just arrived in Paris, they are provided with money to buy new clothes; the results were a motley assortment of styles and decorations, "generally in bad taste".

 - Misplaced Wildlife: Le Chevalier de Sainte-Hermine features alligators, vampire bats (only mentioned by the main character) and the Kraken (mentioned by the narrator) as creatures that can be encountered in the jungles and lakes of, wait for it...
 India.